Ms-Bean/CS485_A/README.md

 ./emsdk activate latest
 source ./emsdk_env.sh
 ```
-Note: You will have to execute `source ./emsdk_env.sh` every time you log into your machine
+Note: You will have to execute `source ./emsdk_env.sh` every time you log into your linux machine

 After this, you should have access to `emcc` which will compile C project to web assembly.
 Try the following